 There are two types of “total disability.”

 First, there is total disability from your ‘own occupation.’
-This means you will be considered disabled if you incapable of doing the essential duties of the job you had when your disability started.
+This means you will be considered disabled if you are incapable of doing the essential duties of the job you had when your disability started.
 With group policies, it is common for this definition to apply for the first two years of disability payments.

 For a more detailed explanation, check out our article: ‘Change of Definition’ for Long-term Disability Benefits.

+So, what is considered long term disability?
 Almost any illness or injury can qualify for long-term disability.
 Insurance companies do not approve claims based on a diagnosis.
 Instead, they focus on whether your medical condition causes functional limitations and impairments.

 For example, it’s possible to have the diagnosis of Multiple Sclerosis (MS) but not meet your insurance policy’s definition of disability.
 Many people with an early diagnosis of MS can still do the essential duties of their occupation.
 Therefore, they won’t qualify for long-term disability payments.
 However, they may qualify later on if the MS causes greater functional impairment and limitations.